allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

 * use custom assertions,

-you will very easily improve your tests and save reviewers’ and maintainers’ time, and your and their frustration.
-I am happy and kind of proud that the frontend developers appreciated my comments, changed their code and make of use what they have learned during the review to this day.
-I hope that you have learned something, too.
-Let me leave you with a question: “what will happen when you broaden the idea of this article and say that other things are hard because they are analogous to naming things (like splitting code into classes, designing system architecture etc)?
+you will very easily improve your tests and save reviewers’ and maintainers’ time, as well as spare everyone a bit of frustration.
+I am happy and kind of proud that the frontend developers appreciated my comments, changed their code and still make use of what they have learned during the review to this day.
+I hope you found this article helpful, too.
+Let me leave you with a question: “what will happen when you broaden the idea of this article and say that other things are also hard because they are analogous to naming things (think of splitting code into classes, designing system architecture, etc.)?